Barry-peter/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script to print the effective name of the user
+a script that adds execute permission to the owner of the file hello